DikDns/stylo-web3/README.md

 ## How to Use

 1. Visit the [ICP Ninja Shareable Links](https://icp.ninja/s/Gn1rw).
+2. Deploy the smart contract to the ICP network.
-2. Enter your style and preferences in the input fields.
+3. Enter your style and preferences in the input fields.
-3. Click the "Generate" button.
+4. Click the "Generate" button.
-4. Stylo AI will suggest outfits that match your style and preferences with the preview images.
+5. Stylo AI will suggest outfits that match your style and preferences with the preview images.

 ## Further Development Goals